sg-crest A Singapore Government Agency Website

 For individuals

-You may choose to represent yourself or engage a lawyer for PHC proceedings.
+You may choose to represent yourself or engage a lawyer for proceedings in the PHC or FC.

 If you wish to be represented by a lawyer, your lawyer needs to file a notice of appointment.